anishst/Learn/CloudComputing/AWS/aws_notes.md

     - IAM roles are ideal for situations in which access to services or resources needs to be granted temporarily, instead of long-term.
 - IAM Federation; for big enterprises
     - uses SAML Standard (AD)
+- use IAM **access advisor** to identify unnecessary permisons that hab been assigned to users
 - Best practices:
     - root user acct should never be used/shared
     - never use ROOT accont except for initial setup;